-On June 14, 2010, the People's Bank of China (the "PBOC") issued the Administrative Measure on the Payment Services of Non-Financial Institutions (the "Payment Measures"), which went into effect on September 1, 2010.
+On June 14, 2010, the PBOC issued the Administrative Measure on the Payment Services of Non-Financial Institutions, or the Payment Measures, which went into effect on September 1, 2010.
 Under the Payment Measures, Payment Services are defined as the provision of capital transfer services by non-financial institutions acting as intermediaries, including services rendered in connection with network-based payments, issuance and settlement services for pre-paid cards and acquiring services for bank cards.
 The Payment Measures require all non-financial institutions engaging in Payment Services to obtain a Payment Service License from the PBOC.
-The Payment Measures provide a oneyear grace period starting September 1, 2010.
+The Payment Measures provide a one-year grace period starting September 1, 2010.
 Failure to obtain a Payment License will lead to the termination of the right to provide payment services.
 Given that the definition of "network-based payments" in the Payment Measures is vague, we are not sure whether or not our fee collection activity involved in our online game operations would constitute a kind of payment service under the Payment Measures.
 If we are required to apply for a Payment Service License under the Payment Measures, we cannot assure you that we will be able to obtain the required license in a timely manner.
 If we cannot obtain such license, our business will be adversely affected.

-Risks Related to Our Carve-out from Sohu and Our Continued Relationship with Sohu
+Risks Related to Our Carve-out from Sohu, Our Acquisition of Certain Assets of the 17173 Business from Sohu and Our Continuing Relationship with Sohu